Dying with Dignity Canada

 Finances

-Dying with Dignity Canada has donations of $1.5m and received $59k in donated goods.
-Donations decreased 71% from $5.0m in F2019.
-This is due to a lack of bequests.
-The charity received $222k in government funding, representing 12% of total revenues.
-Administrative costs are 29% of revenues (less investment income) and fundraising costs are 35% of donations.
-This results in total overhead spending of 64%.
-For every dollar donated, 36 cents go to the cause.
+Dying with Dignity Canada received $2.5m in donations in F2022 and $114k in goods in kind.
+Administrative costs are 15% of revenue, excluding investment income, and fundraising costs are 24% of donations.
+This results in total overhead spending of 40%.
+For every dollar donated to the charity, 60 cents are available to go to the cause.
 This is outside of Ci’s reasonable range for overhead spending.

 This charity report is an update that has been sent to Dying with Dignity Canada for review.
 Changes and edits may be forthcoming.